Benjamin Conz

-Benjamin Conz (born September 13, 1991) is a Swiss professional ice hockey goaltender who currently plays for HC Ambrì-Piotta of the National League (NL).
+Benjamin Conz (born September 13, 1991) is a Swiss professional ice hockey goaltender who currently plays for HC Ajoie of the National League (NL).
 He was eligible for the 2009 NHL Entry Draft and 2010 NHL Entry Draft, but went undrafted, being drafted 185th overall in the 2010 KHL Junior Draft by SKA St. Petersburg instead.

 Playing career

 Benjamin started his career in the 2007–08 with the Swiss U20 team, which competed in the Swiss League (SL).
 After moderate showing in the SL, he signed his first professional contract with Genève-Servette HC of the National League (NL).
 He posted a 2.50 GAA in 21 games played with Servette.
 For the 2009–2010 season, he was on loan to the SCL Tigers, also in the NL, located in Langnau im Emmental.
 He was ranked as the fourth best international goaltender by the NHL Central Scouting Bureau in 2010, and entered into the 2010 NHL Entry Draft but he still went undrafted.
 TSN's hockey analysts Pierre McGuire and Gord Miller both compared Conz favourably to Conn Smythe winner and Stanley Cup champion Jean-Sébastien Giguère.

 On June 21, 2017, Conz was shipped to HC Ambrì-Piotta despite one year remaining on his contract with Fribourg.
 He was signed to a one-year contract by Ambri with an option for a second year.
 Ambri-Piotta exercised his option on February 1, 2018.

 On November 11, 2018, Conz was signed to an early two-year contract extension by Ambri-Piotta through the 2020/21 season.
 With a nagging hip injury following the 2018-19 season, Conz had to undergo surgery on May 20, 2019.
 He was sidelined for 5 months and returned to game action on October 27, 2019 on a rehab assignment with the HCB Ticino Rockets of the Swiss League.
 He eventually returned to play with Ambri-Piotta but sustained an adductor injury on December 8, 2019, forcing him to sit out a month of competition, including the 2019 Spengler Cup in which Ambri-Piotta was invited.